harryzhanghr/shadowy-super-coder/README.md

 ## Background
-A couple of days ago, U.S. Senator Elizabeth Warren expressed that _**"Crypto Puts Financial System in the Hands of 'Shadowy Super-Coders'"**_.
+U.S. Senator Elizabeth Warren expressed that _**"Crypto Puts Financial System in the Hands of 'Shadowy Super-Coders'"**_.
 Check out the full story [here](https://decrypt.co/76997/elizabeth-warren-crypto-big-banks-shadowy-super-coders).
 This quickly turned into a trending meme on CT: